airalab/robonomics-wiki/docs/es/sls-gateway-connect.md

 Save changes.
 Now devices will be automatically shown in Home Assistant.

 That's all.
-Go to the next article ["IOT subscription setup"](/docs/iot-sub-setup/) to create robonomics parachain's accounts and activate subscription.
+Go to the next article ["IOT subscription setup"](/docs/iot-sub-setup/) to create Robonomics Parachain accounts and activate subscription.